CSS code surgery as a universal construction: Pushouts and properties of codes

 \section{Pushouts and properties of codes}

-Here we describe a few problems with using general pushouts to construct new quantum codes.
+Here we describe a few problems with using general pushouts to construct new quantum codes, even when the spans are basis-preserving.
 First, in a certain sense the pushout of LDPC codes is not necessarily LDPC.
 To illustrate this, consider the following pushout of graphs:

 where the light dots indicate the graph morphisms.
 As $\vartheta$ is cocontinuous this pushout exists also in $\Chains$.
 There, it represents a merge of two binary classical codes, although we can consider a binary linear code to just be a CSS code without any $Z$ measurements.
 As a consequence, we have two initial codes with $P_X$ having maximal weights 1 each, and the merged code has maximal weight 4.
 Evidently, one can scale this with the size of the input graphs: here, the input graphs each have 3 edges, but if there are graphs with $m$ edges each (and weight 1) and the apex with $m$ vertices (and weight 0) then the pushout graph will have maximal weight $m+1$.
 As a consequence the family of pushout graphs as $m$ scales is not bounded above by a constant, and so the corresponding family of codes is not LDPC.